The HyperZone Exhibition (August 2009), was held at the WhiteSpace Gallery in Bangkok.

 Back then Bangkok was a very different city.
 Apart from the obvious structural differences like fewer high-rise buildings, no skytrain or underground, there were numerous unseen elements missing like information highways, digital and wireless technologies, even cellular phones weren’t on hand to the average Joe.
 Around the same time that people started to speak of a new space age communication tool that broke down borders and allowed people to share information in milliseconds, a wave of subculture swept thru Bangkok like a Tsunami of ‘cool’ changing everything that was to come afterwards.

 That ‘new wave’ was spearheaded by people like DJ Wasanna and Bee, who turned Thais on to new groups like The Manic Street Preachers, Radiohead, Suede, and Oasis.
 There were also magazines like Hyper, Caravan, and Generation Terrorist that were the first of their kind and became research tools and style guides for the new generation of turned on Thai youth.

-In May 2009, his book “DEAD LIGHT, BONE DRY” was shortlisted for “The European Publishers Award for Photography” in 2008.
-He continues to work and live in Asia.
+In May 2009, his book “DEAD LIGHT, BONE DRY” was shortlisted for “The European Publishers Award for Photography”.

 The books of Jim Algie include the acclaimed non-fiction collection Bizarre Thailand: Tales of Crime, Sex and Black Magic and The Phantom Lover and Other Thrilling Tales of Thailand, which also includes several of his prize-winning stories, including “The Death Kiss of the King Cobra Show” which was a co-recipient of the Bram Stoker Award.
 Jim was chief editor and senior writer of Southeast Asia’s most gonzo publication, Farang Untamed Travel magazine, and contributed to many global publications like The International Herald Tribune and CNN.com